IIT-EnergySystemModels/openSDUC/doc/rst/InputData.rst

 ====================  ===================================================================  ============================

 A generator with linear variable cost > 0 is considered a thermal unit.
 If its maximum storage > 0 is considered an ESS.
-Internally, all the maximum and minimum power values below 1e-5 times the maximum system demand will be converted into 0 by the model.
+Internally, all the maximum and minimum power values below 1e-5 times the maximum system demand will be converted to 0 by the model.

-The startup cost of a generating unit refers to the expenses incurred when bringing a power generation unit online, from an idle state to a point where it can produce electricity.
+The startup cost of generating units refers to the expenses incurred when bringing a power generation unit online, from an idle state to a point where it can produce electricity.

 Energy inflows
 --------------